dalibo/ldap2pg/docs/wellknown.md

 ## ACL groups

-Next is an extensive, boring, list of all well known ACLs and ACL groups in `master`.
+Next is an extensive, boring, list of all well known ACL groups in `master`.
 Each group is documented by its name and the list of included ACL.
 Each ACL name point the the detail of ACL definition.

 Actually, a group like `__all_on_tables__` is implemented as group of groups.
 But for the sake of simplicity, the documentation lists the resolved list of